EskoSalaka/mtgtools/README.md

 - **ZODB** - Can be installed with `pip install zodb`.
 More info in http://www.zodb.org/en/latest/.

+- **requests** - Can be installed with `pip install requests`.
+More info in https://pypi.org/project/requests/.

 - **PIL** - Not necessary, but needed for creating proxy image sheets.
 Can be installed with `pip install pillow`

 ## Scryfall vs magicthegathering.io